Pat’s 2019 Medicare, Medicare

 - Prescription drug prices can change at any time.
 A prescription drug can be dropped from a drug plan but the drug plan must give you notice and an option for another drug.

-- Some prescription drug manufacturers give discounts for cancer drugs, other expensive drugs and vision and hearing coverage.
+- Some prescription drug manufacturers give discounts for cancer drugs and other expensive drugs..

 - Many brand name drugs will require pre-approval by the drug plan in order to be covered.
 Call the health plan to find out if yours needs pre-approval.
 Your physician will then have to contact the prescription drug plan.
 If your drug is denied call the plan to appeal.